Jimmy López: Career

 In 2004, a ballet, "Los Magos del Silencio" ("The Magicians of Silence") was produced in Lima and López's "Concerto for Koto and Orchestra" was performed by the Dutch UMA Kamerorkest (Chamber orchestra).
 In 2005, a work for four recorder players and three percussion players, "Kraftmaschine", was commissioned by the German A*Devantgarde festival.

 In March 2007, López presented several works, "A Wedding Blast", "Varem", "Epiphany" and "América Salvaje" ("Wild America") at a concert held in Helsinki's Temppeliaukion kirkko.
 The compositions included use of traditional Peruvian instruments such as the pututo and the ocarina and inspired by Peruvian culture.
 "América Salvaje" was commissioned by the Ministry of Education on the occasion of the opening of the Biblioteca Nacional del Perú (National Library of Peru) in 2006.

 2013 saw the premieres of four works by López: "Lord of the Air", cello concerto, performed by Jesús Castro-Balbi and the TCU Symphony conducted by Germán Gutiérrez; "Ccantu", for piano, performed by Priscila Navarro at her debut recital in Carnegie Hall; "Perú Negro", dedicated to Miguel Harth-Bedoya and the Centennial Season of the Fort Worth Symphony Orchestra; and "Warped Symmetry" by flutist Sami Junnonen during the Hanko Music Festival in Finland.
 His work "Synesthésie" was recorded by Pierre-André Valade and the Orchestre Philharmonique de Radio France in November 2012 for the radio program Alla Breve.

-On August 14, 2015 an album dedicated entirely to his orchestral works was released under the Harmonia Mundi record label.
+On August 14, 2015, an album dedicated entirely to his orchestral works was released under the Harmonia Mundi record label.
 The pieces included are "Perú Negro", "Lord of the Air", "Synesthésie" and "América Salvaje", all of them performed by Conductor Miguel Harth-Bedoya and the Norwegian Radio Orchestra (KORK).

-His opera Bel Canto premiered in Chicago on December 7, 2015 at the Ardis Krainik Theatre of the Civic Opera House, home to the Lyric Opera of Chicago.
+His opera Bel Canto premiered in Chicago on December 7, 2015, at the Ardis Krainik Theatre of the Civic Opera House, home to the Lyric Opera of Chicago.
 Jimmy López is published by Filarmonika and Birdsong.

 In 2019 he premiered "Dreamers" an oratorio which he wrote in collaboration with Pulitzer Prize-winning Playwright Nilo Cruz.
 It was premiered by soprano Ana María Martínez, Conductor Esa-Pekka Salonen and the Philharmonia Orchestra.
 He was Composer-In-Residence at the Houston Symphony between 2017 and 2020, premiering two large orchestral works, "Aurora: concerto for violin and orchestra" with Leticia Moreno as soloist, and "Symphony No. 2: Ad Astra" conducted by then Music Director Andrés Orozco-Estrada.
-Both works were recorded commercially and released by Pentatone (record label) in January of 2022.
+Both works were recorded commercially and released by Pentatone (record label) in January 2022.
 "Aurora" was nominated to a Latin Grammy in the Best Classical Contemporary Composition category.
 In addition, he mentored six young composers by spearheading the Resilient Sounds project, which highlighted the plight of local refugees through six original multi-disciplinary projects.

 The Chicago Sun-Times has called him "one of the most interesting young composers anywhere today." while Opera News has called him an "undeniably exciting composer".
 The New Yorker has hailed his "virtuoso mastery of the modern orchestra" and the Dallas Morning News his "brilliant command of orchestral timbres and textures".